yylluu/yylluu.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to the homepage of Yuan Lu, Ph.D. (simplifed Chinese 路远 or traditional Chinese 路遠, which literally means *a long way to go*).
 I obtained my doctoral degree in computer science from New Jersey Institute of Technology (with receiving Joseph Leung Award for Best PhD Thesis).
-Currenlty, I am affliated with Institute of Software Chinese Academy of Sciences (中国科学院软件研究所).

 Research Interests
 ======
-I have a broad spectrum of interests in blockchain consensus, decentralized applications, and the design and analysis of cryptograhpic protocols.
-In particular, my research aims at solving those key issues preventing the blockchain from being widely used in practice.
+I have a broad spectrum of interests in blockchain consensus, decentralized applications, and the design and analysis of multi-party cryptograhpic protocols.
+In particular, my research aims at solving a few critical issues preventing blockchains from being widely used in practice.